 “Vanilla” leaks occur when a user’s IP addresses, DNS requests, or even web traffic aren’t protected by their VPN even during normal operation under stable networking and system environments.
 If present, they represent a severe privacy and security risk.

-This case study from our Privacy Research Lab describes the types of vanilla leaks to be aware of, and how to test for them using the ExpressVPN Leak Testing Tools.
+This case study from our Digital Security Lab describes the types of vanilla leaks to be aware of, and how to test for them using the ExpressVPN Leak Testing Tools.

 Types of vanilla leaks